Getting Around Bellevue and Seattle: Buses & Light Rail

 Visit soundtransit.org/Discover2Line for maps and information about how to ride.

-Public bus transportation is provided throughout the Puget Sound Region.
+Bellevue's bus network compliments light rail service and provides extensive coverage throughout the city and surrounding areas.
 Choose Your Way Bellevue provides great resources about bus service in Bellevue.
 Sound Transit Express Bus Route 560 provides daily airport service to and from the Bellevue Transit Center.
-Find more information regarding transit options to/from the airport on our Sea-Tac Airport page.
+Find more information regarding transit options to/from the airport on our Seattle-Tacoma International Airport page.

 Direct Bus Routes from Bellevue to Seattle: